 Image feature tests evaluate how closely various visual characteristics of candidate textures match against target textures.
-These feature tests are adapted from those used by query by image content systems 13).
+These feature tests are adapted from those used by query by image content systems 16).
 The Gentropy system supports a number different feature tests, and any combination of them can be used within runs.
-The goal of each test is to act as a heuristic for matching the image produced by a candidate texture with the target texture, by measuring how close the candidate image matches the target's feature of interest.
+The goal of each test is to act as a heuristic for matching some visual characteristic of a candidate texture with that of the target texture.
 Except for the most trivial textures, it is unlikely that an evolved texture will exactly match the target.
 Hence perfect feature matches are not expected.
-In any case, it is not a goal of texture evolution to generate the exact target texture.
-Rather, the goal is to evolve a new texture having similar characteristics of the target.
+In any case, it is not a goal of texture evolution to generate the exact target texture - that is an image compression problem.
+Rather, we wish to evolve a new texture having visual characteristics similar to that of the target, and we use the target texture as a guide or example.
 The remainder of this section briefly reviews the feature tests used in this research.
-See 18) for more details on feature tests.
+See 21 for more details on feature tests.